siderolabs/talos/website/content/v1.3/talos-guides/configuration/disk-encryption.md

 ### Ephemeral Partition

-There is no in-place encryption support for the partitions right now, so to avoid losing any data only empty partitions can be encrypted.
+There is no in-place encryption support for the partitions right now, so to avoid losing data only empty partitions can be encrypted.

 As such, migration from unencrypted to encrypted needs some additional handling, especially around explicitly wiping partitions.